 The data in Table 4 reveals the environmental problems perceived by the beneficiary farmers were 'abrupt increase in temperature during maturity' (63.00 MPS) ranked first followed by 'frost/chilling injury' (61.00 MPS) and 'short day length at the time of flowering' (49.00 MPS) were ranked second and last, respectively.
 Major constraints perceived by the non-beneficiary farmers were 'frost/chilling injury' (59.00 MPS) ranked first followed by 'abrupt increase in temperature during maturity' (58.00 MPS) and 'short day length at the time of flowering' (50.50 MPS) were ranked second and last, respectively.
 Major problems faced by overall farmers were 'abrupt increase in temperature during maturity' (60.50 MPS) ranked first followed by 'frost/chilling injury' (60.00 MPS) and 'short day length at the time of flowering' (50.50 MPS) ranked second and last, respectively.
-The findings also supported by Kumar et al. (2024) Bhanarkar (2019) who stated late sowing due to unfavorable agro climatic condition was also reported by linseed growers.
+The findings also supported by Bhanarkar (2019) and Kumar et al. (2024) who stated late sowing due to unfavorable agro climatic condition was also reported by linseed growers.

-Table 5: Financial Problems being faced by farmers in adoption of chickpea cultivation technologies
+Table 5: Financial problems being faced by farmers in adoption of chickpea cultivation technologies